-I’ve been in the field of literacy for over fifteen years — first as a teacher then as a teacher educator and researcher and now as a consultant focused on supporting teachers and school leaders to enact high quality literacy instruction in their schools.
+I’ve been in the field of literacy for over sixteen years — first as a teacher then as a teacher educator and researcher and now as a consultant focused on supporting teachers and school leaders to enact high quality literacy instruction in their schools.
 Literacy is a civil right — and high quality instruction in schools is one pathway towards ensuring that students are supported in being skillful readers and writers.

 OpenLiteracy’s mission is to make knowledge about best practices in reading and writing instruction accessible to everyone.
 The work of teaching reading and writing well – and ensuring that all children have access to amazing instruction -- is totally doable.
 And yet…..